I spent years building this tiny home on wheels - and lived comfortably in it year-round for four years - but it’s time to set off on new adventures.

 Sureflo 12V in-line water pump

-12V heating pads on all external tanks and all external pipes wrapped in heat wire controlled by a thermostat on an automatic on/off 110V power bank
+12V heating pads on all external tanks and all external pipes wrapped in heat wire controlled by a thermostat on an automatic temperature sensing on/off 110V power bank.
+One of the pads needs a simple repair on the 12V wire.

 Bathroom is a 4’ all-in-one wet room

-Nature’s Head composting toilet with a 12V exhaust fan vented externally
+Nature’s Head composting toilet with a 12V exhaust fan vented externally.
+Brand new liquids tank installed, as well as new seals and gaskets all around.

 Completely removed original bus flooring, walls, and metal ceiling to install 360° insulation